Center-of-Excellence-AI-for-Structures/ISTRUST_MODEL/README.md

 In this project, we use an experimental dataset that can be downloaded via the following DOI: 10.17632/ky3gb8rk9h.1

-In the link above, information about installing and understanding the dataset can be found.
-The 2 required folders that are needed to run the code are the dataset and the runs folder.
+In the link above, information can be found about installing and understanding the dataset.
+The only required folder to run the code is the dataset folder.
 The dataset folder should contain the extracted images representing the experimental data.

-The runs folder contains the trained models from the cross-validation process that are required to evaluate the results.
+The runs folder that already exists contains the trained models from the cross-validation process that are required to evaluate the results.
 If the user chooses to train the model from scratch this folder is not needed.
+However, for potential memory issues we do recommend using our already trained models instead.

 ## Example

 To specifically describe how to train and use the ISTRUST model, we show an example below.
-To run the code from the Anaconda terminal with default values, go to the `istrust` folder inside the `ISTRUST_MODEL` directory and run the `main.py` file via the commands:
+To run the code from the Anaconda terminal with default values, go to the `istrust_model` folder inside the `ISTRUST_MODEL` directory and run the `main.py` file via the commands:

 ```
-cd istrust
+cd istrust_model
 python main.py
 ```

-If you want to change some of the default variables, for example, ..., run the command:
+If you want to change some of the default variables, for example, if the code has been already run once, some processes are not needed, therefore run the command:

+`python main.py --create_data False --create_augmented_data False`

+If you want to store the attention weights and the UMAP representations run the command:

-`python main.py --bayesian_opt True --mimic True`
+`python main.py --export_attention_weights True --export_umap True`

 See the `main.py` file for different existing variables and options.